Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 | Compute 2           | 1.53 ns    | 1.00 ns    | 1.18 ns    | Compute 2           | 0.578 ns   | -          | 0.503 ns   |
 | Compute 3           | 2.10 ns    | 1.00 ns    | 1.02 ns    | Compute 3           | 0.535 ns   | -          | 0.519 ns   |

+This implementation of simd operations is based on often seen implementation that exploits type-punning:

+    ```c++
+    struct vec4 {
+        union {
+            float x,y,z,w;
+            __m128 data;
+        };
+    };
+    ```

+Unfortunately this is UB in C++.
+In fact all compilers support this technique properly, and there are no errors it is interesting how it is influencing optimization of such code.

 ### 3. Eigen

 | Xeon E8450          | MSVC       | GCC        | CLANG      | i7 8850H            | MSVC       | GCC        | CLANG      |